 How to Get Rid of Ants in the House

 Ant infestations are the number one reason people call a professional pest control company.
 Ants in your home are tough to get rid of!
 It seems like no matter how many you kill, there is another army of ants to take their place.
 Ant species come in many sizes, colors, and food preferences.
 The first step in getting rid of ants is to perform a thorough inspection of your home and yard.
 A thorough inspection should reveal the type of ant you are dealing with and possibly where the nest is located.
-Typically, kitchens and bathrooms are the best place to begin your ant inspection, but your inspection will likely lead you outdoors as well.
+Typically, kitchens and bathrooms are the best places to begin your ant inspection, but your inspection will likely lead you outdoors as well.

-Using a flashlight, look behind and under the appliances such as the oven, refrigerator, dishwasher, under the sink and inside cabinets.
+Using a flashlight, look behind and under the appliances such as the oven, refrigerator, dishwasher, under the sink, and inside cabinets.

 If the ant infestation is severe, you may be able to follow the ant trail from the kitchen or bathroom to the nest.
 Since foraging activity may be greater at night, an inspection in the evening may yield more conclusive results.

 If a foraging trail is not clear, sometimes it helps to encourage ant excitement by placing food options out for them.
-Ants either crave sweet sugary foods or protein rich foods.
-Leave a pea sized drop of honey or simple syrup and a pea sized dab of peanut butter in the areas where you have seen ants.
+Ants either crave sweet sugary foods or protein-rich foods.
+Leave a pea-sized drop of honey or simple syrup and a pea-sized dab of peanut butter in the areas where you have seen ants.
 In a surprisingly short time, you will have ants gathered up at your buffet.
 At best, this test will give you enough ants to follow back to the nest, at worst it will tell you if they prefer to eat sweets or proteins.